BettercareHealth/bettercare/nc/nc-5.md

 * Diagnose and treat fits.
 * Diagnose and treat acidosis.

-## Classification of infants on the basis of risk
+## Classification of infants on the basis of&nbsp;risk

 ### 5-1 How can infants be classified on the basis of risk?